Senate Bill No. 182

 "69-14-708.
 Records of accidents involving

 animals livestock.
-(1) It shall be the duty of any corporation, association,
+(1) (1) It shall be the duty of any corporation,

-company, or person owning, controlling, or operating any A railroad company or branch thereof in this state to designate
+association, company, or person owning, controlling, or operating any A railroad company or branch thereof in this state to

-some station on the line of the same, in each county through which it passes, at which it shall keep a suitable book and
+designate some station on the line of the same, in each county through which it passes, at which it shall keep a suitable

-within 30 days after the killing or injuring of any animal, to cause to be entered therein the date when and the place where
+book and within 30 days after the killing or injuring of any animal, to cause to be entered therein the date when and the

-the same was must report to the department of livestock any livestock killed or injured , as near as may be, together with a
+place where the same was must report to the department of livestock any livestock killed or injured , as near as may be,

-or station at which is located the county seat of any county, then such book shall be kept at such town or station at which
+through any town or station at which is located the county seat of any county, then such book shall be kept at such town or

-said county seat is located, and the written demand provided for in 69-14-709 may be served on the agent of such station
+station at which said county seat is located, and the written demand provided for in 69-14-709 may be served on the agent

 said station is situated.
 (4) Any corporation, association, or person so owning, controlling, or operating such railroad or branch thereof failing to